Dogiko/Linear-Refine/README.md

 ## Abstract

-A tool for linear transformation between two euclidean spaces base on numpy.
+A tool for linear regression base on numpy.

-Focus on dealing with useless variables
+With function deal with useless variables(regresor).